eunbigo91/project5-item-catalog/README.md

 6. Powers on the virtual machine : `vagrant up`
 7. Logs into the virtual machine : `vagrant ssh`
 8. Change directory to the synced folders : `cd /vagrant/catalog`
+9. Set up the database : python database_setup.py
-9. Run project.py : python application.py
+10. Run project.py : python application.py
-10. Access and test your application by visiting : http://localhost:8000 locally
+11. Access and test your application by visiting : http://localhost:8000 locally

 ## JSON API endpoints